-- 1. The thickness and the organic C content of organic-rich surface horizons in the case of soils with O horizons. - 2.
-The thickness of the underlying unconsolidated mineral material in the case of soils with an LFH horizon. - 3.
+- 1. The thickness and the organic C content of organicrich surface horizons in the case of soils with O horizons. - 2.
+The thickness of the folic material for soils with L, F, and H horizons. - 3.
 The depth to permafrost; organic materials having permafrost at depths of 1 m or less are classified as Cryosolic soils.

-Organic soils are divided into four great groups; three of these are based on the degree of decomposition of organic matter commonly saturated with water (O).
-The other is only briefly saturated forest litter.
+Organic soils are divided into four great groups based on the degree of decomposition of organic matter.
+Three of these great groups are commonly saturated with water, and the fourth is only briefly saturated.

 Organic Order

 Fibrisol Mesisol Humisol Folisol

-Fibric middle tier Mesic middle tier Humic middle tier Forest leaf litter over rock or fragmental material, rarely saturated with water
+Fibric middle tier Mesic middle tier Humic middle tier Folic materials, rarely saturated with water.